Skip to main content

 • Supported systems: PC, Mac, Xbox Series X|S, PlayStation 5 and 4, Nintendo Switch

-The Astro A30 are, first and foremost, built for gaming.
+The Astro A30 is, first and foremost, built for gaming.
 To Logitech’s credit, they don’t miss an opportunity to remind you of exactly that.
 The headphones are compatible with PC, Xbox Series X/S, PlayStation 5, Nintendo Switch, and more, and also feature LIGHTSPEED wireless 2.4 GHz connection, Bluetooth, and 3.5mm connectivity.

 The A30 app did crash on occasion while using the headphones, but it was a small price to pay for a great set of gaming headphones with enough features to make the Kessel run in 12 parsecs.